Azure/CARML-Learn/docs/wiki/Lab 3 - Deploy Dependencies.md

     <img src="./media/Lab3/depNewFolder.png" alt="PPG folder" height="80">

+1. Add another nested folder called `parameters`.
+This folder hosts all parameter files you would use to deploy proximityPlacementGroup-dependencies.

-2. Add a new parameter file `parameters.json` to the created folder.
-This folder hosts the minimum parameters you need to deploy the dependency.
+2. In the parameters folder, add a new parameter file `parameters.json`.
+This file hosts the minimum parameters you need to deploy the dependency.

     <img src="./media/Lab3/depNewFile.png" alt="PPG File" height="95">

+   > ***Note:*** The file's full path should match `utilities\pipelines\dependencies\Microsoft.Compute\proximityPlacementGroups\parameters\parameters.json`.

 3. Add the below snippet to the file